Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

     Object.is(issuer, mintIssuer);
     ```
 - [`mint.mintPayment(newAmount)`](https://agoric.com/documentation/ertp/api/mint.html#mint-mintpayment-newamount)
-  - Returns a new `payment` object containing the newly minted
+  - Returns a new `payment` containing newly minted assets with a balance equal to `newAmount`.
+In other words,
-  `amount` object argument.
-In other words, it creates the `amount`'s `value`  quantity of new `brand` kind assets.
+  it mints `newAmount` of digital assets and creates a `payment` to hold those assets.
   - ```js
     const { issuer, mint } = makeIssuerKit('fungible');
     const fungible1000 = amountMath.make(1000);